Prad-R/Prad-R.github.io/academics.md

 The courses listed below are NOT an exhaustive list, but they cover a few important courses.

 - Bolded course codes (**XX1234**) indicate that I secured the highest possible grade
 - Single starred course codes (XX1234*) indicate _ongoing_ courses as of 2025
-- Double starred course codees (XX1234**) indicate _audited_ courses.
+- Double starred course codes (XX1234**) indicate _audited_ courses.

-Please contact me via email for my Grade Point Average.
+The following summarizes my teaching and relevant academic experience.

 ### Teaching Assistantships